 Time allocated to the project should ideally be expressed as a Full Time Equivalent (FTE) percentage (the time allocated during the period of the project indicated as a proportion of the working hours for a FTE position).

-Relevant commercial and management expertise of team members should be included.
+Relevant expertise of team members should be included.

 5b) Clinical partner(s)